 Ranya’s students are always active during class—observing, inquiring, discussing, processing, solving problems and delighting in what God has made and our abilities to understand His work.
 She helps her students look at the world around them and delight in the complexity rather than be intimidated by it.
 Ranya connects science concepts to familiar ideas and experiences using examples, labs and demonstrations, aiming for as much depth as possible so understanding is meaningful and not merely memory-based.
 Most importantly, she enjoys studying with her students and cherishes relationship with them.

-Ranya recently transplanted from Canada to Lancaster County, PA and enjoys time with her family reading, cooking, walking, cycling, canoeing, windsurfing, skiing and watching international soccer tournaments.
+Ranya is now living in Savannah, GA.
+She enjoys time with her family reading, cooking, walking, cycling, canoeing, windsurfing, skiing and watching international soccer tournaments.

 Often students have a two or three-year time gap between high school chemistry and college chemistry courses, so I love hearing that students have retained their learning such that they find they are well-grounded for further studies and report, ‘My college-level chemistry was easy because I understood the underlying principles.’